tower/tower/README.md

 Master branch will always be functional, and for the most part in sync with the version installed through the npm registry.

-## Contributor Note

-All of the base ideas are now pretty much in the Tower codebase, now it's just a matter of fleshing out the edge cases and a few implementations.
-Here's what's new:

-- Background jobs in Redis.
-The `Model.enqueue` and `Model#enqueue` methods are convention for off-loading expensive tasks to the background.
-You then run `cake work` and it will start the [kue](https://github.com/LearnBoost/kue) background worker to process items in the different redis queues.
-That process is running in a totally separate environment, but they can communicate b/c of redis' nice pub/sub api.
-This still needs to be fleshed out and tested a bit more but the basics are there.
-- Attachments.
-File uploading is working, as well as image resizing with imagemagick.
-I've started working on post-processing using background redis jobs as well.
-Tower should have a standard set of attachment "processors" to make uploading/processing attachments dead-simple (it's still pretty hard in Rails).
-This includes from any format to standard formats (video/audio/docs/images/etc.), video/audio/image processing/compression, text extraction and resizing, and document processing (pdf text extraction, MS Word to text, etc.).
-It's all pretty straight forward, just need to wrap command-line tools.
-See http://documentcloud.github.com/docsplit/.
-- Authentication.
-I don't think I've merged the authentication code yet, but an older version is here: https://github.com/viatropos/tower-authentication-example.
-The whole logging in with email/facebook/etc. should be completely solved.
-Right now mongodb session support is working locally, I will merge it when I finish with some other stuff.
-- Subdomains.
-Subdomains should be first-class citizens.
-We need to thoroughly test them in production.
-JSONP support exists (to do `GET` requests across domains), need to test that out.
-Need to get a better/leaner URL parser, but what's in there now works.
-Need to test authentication/sessions/cookies across subdomains.
-- Authorization.
-I've started on the authorization system (inspired from [cancan](https://github.com/ryanb/cancan/)).
-It works and is pretty awesome :).
-Just need to add some controller hooks to make it plug-and-chug.
-- Mass-assignment protection.
-I've implemented the basics of "mass assignment protection" (see the [Rails Security Guide](http://guides.rubyonrails.org/security.html#mass-assignment)), need to test it out a bit more.
-Also need to handle input sanitization.
-- Embedded Documents.
-I've mapped out how this could be implemented but it's still on the todo list.
-- Associations (hasMany, hasManyThrough, belongsTo, hasOne).
-They all work well (tested manually on the client as well, pretty awesome seeing hasManyThrough relations save on the client).
-There's a good amount of work to be done on making sure `user.address == address.user`, that kind of reflection stuff (especially for binding on the view).
-Wrote down a lot of ideas on how to implement an "identity map", but we have to be careful about garbage collection if we're going to store references to the request/controller objects in some hidden "thread" (see some of the recent commits for notes - early/mid July).
-Also need to make the validations/callbacks more robust for `acceptsNestedAttributesFor`, but it's all working at a basic level.
-- The Cursor.
-The cursor is _super_ awesome :).
-There's a ton more ideas on how to make it even more awesome, but for now it does what it's supposed to.
-I'd like to simplify the notification system eventually (telling the client of model changes).
-- User stamping.
-This should be a fundamental part of the model layer (similar to time stamping).
-The base mixin has been started but isn't ready yet - it requires setting up the identity-map/thread idea so you can pass around the `currentUser` transparently between cursors/models in the context of a single request.
-- Versioning.
-Versioning is a tricky concept to implement, and it is not required for all apps.
-But it is generic enough and useful enough that it is going to be included in Tower (eventually as a separate sub-package).
-It allows you to keep a history of model changes (and alongside userstamping, who made those changes).
-I have started this as well.
-- Soft deleting models.
-Sometimes you want to allow users to "delete" their data, but you don't _really_ want it deleted from the database.
-To do this you just add a `deletedAt` field to your model, and then make it so all queries by default ignore models without `deletedAt == null`.
-You want this kind of stuff to do things like "restore your deleted account", or just know what's happened historically in your app (as a startup for example).
-- Ember Views.
-This is the next big thing to do, but it's really independent of Tower.
-Tower can create some helpers like form builders and whatnot, but that might take a long time - particularly b/c there's going to be a lot of work put in to make sure performance is top-notch with all those views.
-- Client Routes.
-The base code for mapping routes.coffee into the Ember routing system is there, but the Ember API is changing weekly almost so I haven't gotten back to it.
-It should only take a few hours to wire up.

-If you're excited to work on one of these things let me know and I'll point you to where things are and all that.
-Once all of this stuff is reasonably complete (mid August hopefully), this will merge into master.
-From there it's going to be "robustifying" everything, and hardcore performance tuning.

 ## Default Development Stack

 - Ember